 Costs and Financial Aid for Online MPH Programs in Epidemiology

-Understanding the total financial commitments of earning an MPH in epidemiology online before enrolling is important.
-It helps in developing a plan to pay for your degree and for considering possible financial aid sources.
+It’s crucial to understand the total financial commitment of earning your MPH in epidemiology online before you enroll in any program.
+By knowing exactly what’s expected of you financially ahead of time, you’ll be able to develop a plan to pay for your degree and look at all possible financial aid sources.
 Financial aid options include grants, scholarships, assistantships, associateships, and federal student aid.
 In addition to financial aid offered through a university’s graduate school, some individual schools of public health offer additional opportunities.
 Most schools also provide detailed funding tips, like those offered by the University of Arizona, that include internal and external financial aid opportunities.
 You can also find information on our financial aid page.

 What Your Online MPH in Epidemiology Could Cost